-If you find yourself often overthinking or catastrophizing (assuming the worst will happen) upcoming situations or interactions, and you’re experiencing heightened worry, fear or stress, I have a trick for you that I often use to help get myself out of my thinking funks.
+If you find yourself often overthinking or catastrophizing (assuming the worst thing will happen) and you’re experiencing heightened worry, stress or fear, I have a trick for you that I often use to help get myself out of these thinking funks.

-I’m not asking you to dismiss the worst case scenarios or to skip right to the best case scenarios.
+I’m not asking you to dismiss the worst case scenario or to skip right to the best case scenario.
 I think it can actually be quite beneficial to plan for worst case scenarios.
 At least if the worst case happens, you can try to prepare for it.
-But I also believe it can be just as beneficial to acknowledge and plan for best case scenarios and well as the most likely ones.
+But, I also believe it can be just as beneficial to acknowledge and plan for best case scenarios as well as the most likely ones.

 Viola!
 We have just engaged in decatastrophizing and have helped slow down the anxiety cycle.
 You have distracted yourself from the "nightmare" or "disaster" of your worst case scenario and allowed yourself to see the spectrum of outcomes, which typically brings a sense or relief and helps slow the panic that we experience just sitting in the worst of the worst.

 As always, please feel free to connect if you have any questions and if you're looking for a little extra support managing you anxiety, fill out our contact form to schedule a free 15-minute phone consultation to see if we're a good fit for you.
 We'd love to hear form you!